awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 ## aws:executeStateMachine<a name="automation-action-executeStateMachine"></a>

-Executes an AWS Step Functions state machine\.
+Run an AWS Step Functions state machine\.

 **Input**